Convergence analysis of approximation formulas for analytic functions via duality for potential energy minimization: Duality theorem for convex programming of measures

 The function $K=-\log\left|\tanh\left(\frac\pi{4d}\cdot\right)\right|$ satisfies the condition of Lemma \ref{lem2-3}.
 Thus, we can observe the optimization problem

 as convex quadratic programming.
 We can analogously make the dual problem to the finite-dimensional case in \citeasnoun{dorn1960duality}, as

+Note that this is a rigorous version of problem (D) in \eqref{eq:pre_problem_D}.
 It should be noted here that we have not justified (D) as a formal (topologically) dual problem.
 There are arguments limited to the optimization of Radon measure over compact space \cite{ohtsuka1966a,ohtsuka1966b,wu2001}.
 While they are on quadratic programming problems, there exist more general theories on duality, such as \citeasnoun{isii1964}, von Neumann's minimax theorem \cite{neumann1928,sion1958general} and Fenchel-Rockafellar duality theorem \cite{rockafellar1966extension,villani2003topics}.
 However, as it is essential that our duality can treat infinite measure $\nu$ with unbounded support (we indeed later use such a measure as a dual feasible solution), it is difficult to just apply existing studies and check all the conditions for (D) to be a topologically dual problem.
 Therefore, we here do not go deeper in this aspect, but just prove the assertion of Theorem \ref{thm2-4}.
 This assertion is sufficient to derive a lower bound of the optimal value of (P), which is our objective.

 In the following, we demonstrate that the weak duality and strong duality are still valid in this infinite-dimensional primal-dual pair.
 It should be noted that $s=0$, $\nu\equiv0$ is a trivial feasible solution of (D) such that there exists an optimal value of (D).